 Every month we meet to discuss one of a wide variety of books, both fiction and non-fiction.
 We welcome all branch members who have read that month’s selection.
-Meeting are currently scheduled by Zoom.
-Contact the chairs for a Zoom invite.
+Currently we are meeting in person at the Orinda Bookstore, 276 Village Sq., Orinda

-4. THE HENNA ARTIST, by Alka Joshi, 342 pages, Fiction.
+BOOK: THE HENNA ARTIST, by Alka Joshi, 342 pages, Fiction.
 Escaping from an abusive marriage, seventeen-year-old Lakshmi makes her way alone to the vibrant 1950s pink city of Jaipur.
 There she becomes the most highly requested henna artist – and confidante – to the wealthy women of the upper class.
 But trusted with the secrets of the wealthy, she can never reveal her own…Known for her original designs and sage advice, Lakshmi must tread carefully to avoid the jealous gossips who could ruin her reputation and her livelihood. she perseveres, applying her talents and lifting up those that surround her as she does.
-Linda Bochte
+Discussion leader: Marielle Boortz.

 March 15, 2024: 10:00 AM, Orinda Bookstore, 276 Village Sq., Orinda

 BOOK: ANXIOUS PEOPLE, by Frederik Backman, 335 pages, Fiction.
 A charming novel about a crime that never took place, a would-be bank robber who disappears into thin air and eight extremely anxious strangers who find they have more in common than they ever imagined.
 Character rich novel with everyone’s grievances, hurts, secrets, and passions ready to boil over.
 And no one is who they appear to be.
 I have read 6 books by the author beginning with a Man Called Ove.
 Discussion leader: TBA

 April 19, 2024: 10:00 AM.
 Orinda Bookstore, 276 Village Sq., Orinda